sahithyandev/s1/src/content/docs/programming-fundamentals/b-book/04-integers.md

 #### Represent n in two's complement

-If $n$ is positive or zero: $n$ is converted into binary and mentioned as is.
+If $n$ is positive or zero: $n$ is converted into binary and a leading zero is added.

 If $n$ is negative: $ $